-Adam Lind went 2-for-3 while driving in three runs for the Blue Jays, who have won two in a row.
+Juan Francisco and Adam Lind also homered for the Blue Jays, who have won eight in a row.
+Bautista went 3-for-4 with an RBI and a run scored.